 This is data, it’s evidence of impact and hopefully the impact is growth.
 Data can be scores, it can be written work, letters or emails, attendance scores.. what ever is relevant to the target you set.
 Just make sure that, when you include it, you explain how it show’s they’ve moved forward from point X.

-Step 3: Collate evidence over time and analyse what it shows
+Step 3: Collate evidence over time, show the impact and analyse what it shows

 This would probably be another post.
 You’d grab the data you’d collected over several lessons/sessions and you’d look for differences.
 Remember how you defined the goal in the first step.
 Start exploring whether or not you can see the growth.
 Share examples of student work (from the same student) over time and explore how that work shows that progress.
 Look at the target you set and measure this work against it..
 Say, for example you’re working on their sentence construction: